FAQs about Magical Bridge Foundation

 Yes, we are thrilled to be part of a social impact collaborative team called CoLaunchpad in the lovely offices of UnaMesa.
 Our address is 650 Gilman Street in downtown Palo Alto (near the Palo Alto Farmer’s market location by the post office).
 Our new space and all those who share it with us are nothing short of magical!

 Magical Bridge Foundation’s non-profit ID number is EIN 20-5643482

-Of course, although we have a terrific group of volunteers who are partnered with the wonderful City of Palo Alto park maintenance team.
+Of course, although we have a terrific group of volunteers who are partnered with the wonderful City of Palo Alto Park and Recreation Department.
 We also help coordinate and fund concerts and other activities throughout the year.
 Please keep up with us on Facebook for the latest Palo Alto playground fun!